MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/moving-platform-unity.md

 ### Checking if mode is settable

-Sometimes it's useful to know whether the mode is settable before attempting to change it, for example, if you'd like to know if there is any value in asking the user their preference.
-You can achieve this with the IsSetModeSupported function:
+Sometimes it's useful to know whether the mode is settable before attempting to change it.
+For example, if you'd like to know if there's any value in asking the user their preference.
+You can find if moving platform mode is settable with the IsSetModeSupported function:
 ```cs
 bool supported = m_movingPlatformManager.IsSetModeSupported();
 ```